CollectionBuilder/collectionbuilder-gh/pages/about.md

 {% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}

-{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}

 ## About the Collection

 This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from: